snatev/printables-notes/README.md

 2. Open Chrome and navigate to `chrome://extensions/` and enable dev.
 4. Click **Load unpacked** and select the folder containing the extension files.

+Or find it in the Chrome Web Store.

 ---

 <br>